-Sleep aids: Understand over-the-counter options
+Sleep aids: Understand options sold without a prescription

 Sleep aids: Not a magic cure

 Sleep aids available without a prescription can be effective for an occasional sleepless night.
 There are a few caveats, however.